RyanNikko/MO1-ProcessMultiplexerCLI/README.md

 Entry Class File: main.cpp (For both project folder and and seperated files)

 *Two variations are available within the repository.
-The project folder created by Visual Studio Code 2022 & the a copy of the entry class file, config.txt, and csopesy-log.txt*
+The project folder created by Visual Studio Code 2022 & the copy of the entry class file, config.txt, and csopesy-log.txt*

 How to Run Program: